Pension contributions procedural policy

 Late payment of contributions Back to top

-If a contribution payment is received after the 22nd day of the month it will be considered late,
+If a contribution payment is received after the 22nd day of the month it will be considered late:

 • the first late payment received from an employer will be followed by an email to remind them of the contribution payment due date;

-• the second late payment received from an employer will be followed by a formal letter informing them of the regulatory due date and the consequences that can arise from repeated late payment of contributions;
+• the second late payment received from an employer will be followed by a formal letter informing them of the regulatory due date and the consequences that can arise from repeated late payment of contributions; and

-• further late payments will result in a final warning letter;
+• further late payments will result in a final warning letter.

 Charging interest on late contribution payments Back to top

-The Interest charge will only be issued to the employer if the total cost exceeds £10.
+The interest charge will only be issued to the employer if the total cost exceeds £10.

-If a contribution payment is not received by the last day of the month in which it is due it will be considered as a potential case for charging interest.
+If a contribution payment is not received by the last day of the month in which it is due, it will be considered as a potential case for charging interest.

 Any payments received in respect of an interest charge will be accounted for separately to the normal pension contributions.